meooow25/cfspy/README.md

 To improve that, CFSpy can
 - Watch for blog links and show some basic information about the blog.
 - Watch for comment links and show the comment.
+- Watch for problem links and show some basic information about the problem.

 To answer the common question _"Is Codeforces down?"_, there is a command to ping codeforces.com.